KenanKarav/ReGenesis/README.md

 In the root directory:

-- graphManager.py is main script that is to be run first in order to start the ReGenesis applciation.
+- graphManager.py is main script that is to be run first in order to start the ReGenesis application.
     To run the application open terminal and type in: python3 graphManager.py or type in: py graphManager.py

-- fileManagement directory: consists of python scripts that are responsible for extracting and storing of data from the relative files
+- fileManagement directory: consists of python scripts that are responsible for extracting and storing of data from the relevant files
     - admixCreator.py
     - admixCreatorGUI.py
     - file.py